Pimmz/Home-Energy-Saving-Store/Testing.md

 ## Browser Compatibility

-I have tested The Fox Terriers Owners Club on four different browsers using [Browserling](https://www.browserling.com/).
+I have tested the Home Energy Saving Store on four different browsers using [Browserling](https://www.browserling.com/).
 I used this site because you can test multiple browsers in one place for free.
 The first was Chrome, the second was Firefox, the third was Edge and the fourth was Opera.

 - [Chrome](https://www.google.com/chrome)
 - [Firefox (Developer Edition)](https://www.mozilla.org/firefox/developer)